MSRConnections/Azure-training-course/Content/Machine Learning/MLStudio HOL/MachineLearningHOL.md

     _Final column selection_

 1. You are building a real model in this lab, but it is a relatively simple one.
 In larger and more complex experiments containing many modules, it's easy to lose track of what each module does and why.
 A nice feature of Azure Machine Learning Studio is that if you double-click a module on the experiment canvas, you can annotate it with comments.
-Double-click the Project Columns module and type the comment "Exclude normalized-losses" in the text box that pops up.
+Double-click the Project Columns module and type "Exclude normalized-losses" in the text box that pops up.
 To display the comment, click the down arrow in the Project Columns box.
 If you wish to change the comment, you can right-click the module and select **Edit Comment** from the menu that pops up.

     ![Adding and viewing comments](Images/preprocess-seeing-box-comments.png)